pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 thumbnail-img: /assets/img/jupyterlab_icon.jpeg
 ---

 Today we'll be covering how to self-host JupyterLab on a Linux machine for a single user.
 If you're not familiar with [Project Jupyter](http://jupyter.org/), I highly recommend that you check it out, especially if you work in data science or with Python.
 Project Jupyter is migrating the classic [Jupyter Notebooks](https://jupyterlab.readthedocs.io/en/stable/user/notebook.html#notebook) into the new [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html), so we'll be installing and hosting JupyterLab today.
-JupyterLab includes Jupyter Notebooks, terminals, text editors, as well as customizable extensions and overall is a fantastic tool.
+JupyterLab is a fantastic tool that includes Jupyter Notebooks, terminals, and text editors, as well as a library of extensions to customize your experience.

 **Please note: this method of hosting only works for a single user.
-Here is additional detail that their documentation provided at time of writing, but please check the most up-to-date documentation and ensure this works for your use-case before proceeding.**
+Here is additional information that JupyterLab's documentation provided at the time of writing, but please check the most up-to-date documentation and ensure this works for your use case before proceeding.**

 ![warning about hosting for a single user only](/assets/img/posts/2023-11-14_jupyterlab_single_user_warning.png "warning about hosting for a single user only")

 ## Getting Started

-Official documentation for running a JupyterLab server has not been published yet (at time of writing), so I primarily followed the docuentation on creating a [Jupyter Notebook server](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html).
+Official documentation for running a JupyterLab server has not been published yet (as of November 2023), so I primarily followed the documentation on creating a [Jupyter Notebook server](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html).
 Modifications between Jupyter Notebook and JupyterLab are mentioned throughout this article, but I recommend that you check JupyterLab's documentation for recent updates.

 ### Requirements
 Before we get started, you should have:
-1. A Linux server, preferably running a Debian-based distribtuion.
+1. A Linux server, preferably running a Debian-based distribution.
 At its simplest, this Linux server could be a computer that is left on all the time and has Ubuntu Desktop installed.
    - The instructions here should work for any Debian-based distribution, including [Ubuntu](https://ubuntu.com/), but I am using [Pop!\_OS](https://pop.system76.com/) specifically.
 2. A reliable internet connection.
 3. A basic familiarity with the terminal, such as [Ubuntu's introductory guide to the terminal](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).